osks/ctenv/README.md

 Use cases:

 - Running a build system container against a local repository

-- Running Claude Code in a directory with more limited restrictions
+- Running Claude Code more contained

 ctenv is somewhat related to `devcontainers`, but has a much smaller scope.
 It can start a new container directly for a command, rather than